KonstantinosChatziantoniou/JuliaCUDA_GridKNN/README.md

 The Points and Queries are assigned to blocks (CPU).
 For each query, we will search the nearest neihgbor in the block of the query and all the adjacent blocks.

-The `Julia/Code/multi_kernel.jl` and the `C` implementations search all the adjacent blocks, whereas the `Julia/Code/multi_kernel_check.jl` checks if the distance of the current neighbour is bigger than the distance from the boundaries of the box and skips some block searches.
+There are two implementations, named 'simple' and 'with_skip'.
+The first one search all the adjacent blocks, whereas the 'with_skip' checks if the distance of the current neighbour is bigger than the distance from the boundaries of the box and skips some block searches.